Meet Our Members

 Member since 2022

-Jocelyn has been ringing in her church’s handbell choir, St Francis de Sales of Lake Zurich, for about 15 years.
+Jocelyn has been ringing in her church’s handbell choir, St Francis de Sales of Lake Zurich, for about 20 years.
 A graduate of St Norbert College in DePere, WI, she has spent the last 35 years working in operations and client management in the benefit administration industry.
-When not ringing bells, she enjoys running, traveling and spending time with her family — husband, son and daughter-in-law, daughter and two adorable grandsons.
+When not ringing bells, she enjoys running, traveling and spending time with her family — husband, son and daughter-in-law, daughter and three adorable grandsons.

 Derrick Sanders